MAMC-DCI/ectopic-classifier/Platform_Comparisons/README.md

 The step-by-step description of the analysis is contained in *Platform_Comparisons.html*.
 All tables and figures included in *Platform_Comparisons.html* are stored in the *Results* folder.

+# Methods

+The data files described above were loaded and Spearman's correlations between sample-wise expression levels were calculated.